SpartanJ/ecode/README.md

 * Load asynchronously as many resources as possible
 * Use the machine resources but not abuse them
 * Developed with modern hardware in mind: expected hardware should have low file system latency (SSD), high cores count and decent GPU acceleration
+* Terminals are part of the developer workflow

 ## Notable Features